Pico/mPython – smart car DIY

 Compared to the YouTube, the VSCode extensions seems to be upgraded and renamed: “MicroPico” extension.
 (Thanks Paul Ober, for making this nice extension available to all of us.)

-(The extension also requires some other packages, which is nicely documented.)
+(The extension also requires some other packages, which is nicely documented.
+MicroPython is updated to version: 4.3.0.)

 Blinky

-Now the Pico is powered by the USB only, so the LED on the Pico could already be tested, see youtube movie above.
+Now the RPi Pico is powered by the USB only, the LED on the Pico could already be tested, see above youtube movie.

 I’m just starting and learning on the way.
 Some learnings sofar: